fbpx

 Window styling also changed over time.
 Windows became larger and larger in size as time went on.
 Materials used also changed over time; most early windows were supported by timber crossbeams, which eventually moved to steel and lead.
 The 19th century saw the introduction of gothic-style arches that were common in “Venetian” windows.

 Today, windows are so common that we don’t often think of them.
 Window and glass manufacturers put much more effort and attention into maximizing window efficiency and temperature control, and refining manufacturing processes.
 As something many of us often take for granted, windows have changed the way we interact with internal and external environments.
-They have shaped the look of our city skylines, improved our sleep and increased happiness.
+They have shaped the look of our city skylines, improved our sleep, and increased happiness.

 Kempenfelt Windows & Doors is proud to be one of the longest-serving window providers for central and northern Ontario.
 With our wide selection of window choices and styles, it is certain that you will find what you are looking for in one of our two showrooms (Barrie & Newmarket).
 Contact us today to get started on your dream project.